Zeeland Street

 Restaurant in Baton Rouge, Louisiana, U.S.

-Zeeland Street is a restaurant in Baton Rouge, Louisiana.
-It was included in The New York Timess 2024 list of the 50 best restaurants in the United States.
+Zeeland Street is a restaurant in Baton Rouge, Louisiana, United States.
+It was founded by Stephanie Phares and her then-husband in 1992 after the couple bought a former convenience store at the corner of Zeeland Avenue and Perkins Road.
+In 2024, The New York Times included Zeeland Street in its annual list of 50 restaurants in the United States.